naheld/markdown-cv/index.md

 ### Papers in Refereed Journals
 `2018`
 - Held, N., Saunders, J., Futrelle, J., Saito, M. and the Ocean Protein Portal Team.
 "Harnessing the power of Scientific Python to Investigate Metaproteomes and Biogeochemistry of the Central Pacific Ocean" PROC.
 OF THE 17th PYTHON IN SCIENCE CONF.
-(SCIPY 2018) (in review)
+(SCIPY 2018) <a href = 'http://conference.scipy.org/proceedings/scipy2018/n_held.html'>https://doi.org/10.25080/Majora-4af1f417-010 </a>
 - Held, N., McIlvin, M., Moran, D., Laub, M., Saito, M. "Biogeochemical drivers of two component regulation in marine bacteria." (in revision)

 `2017`